 Legislative Counsel's Digest:

-Section 3 of this bill provides that a unit-owners' association must deposit [any money collected] all funds of the association into certain [insured] financial institutions.
-Section 3 also provides that an association [may] shall invest [any money collected] all funds of the association in certain investments.
+Section 3 of this bill provides that a unit-owners' association must deposit all funds of the association into certain financial institutions.
+Section 3 also provides that an association shall invest all funds of the association in certain investments.